SkylineCommunications/dataminer-docs/connector-help/connector_help/Alpha_CMD-N_Arris_SG4000.md

 #### DDNS functionality

-The driver is capable of polling from an IP resolved via a DDNS mechanism.
+The connector is capable of polling from an IP resolved via a DDNS mechanism.
 To enable this, when the element is created/edited, you need to specify a string that will be parsed.
 The DNS will translate the enclosed MAC address into the polling IP to be used.
 This following input must be specified during element creation/editing:

 - **IP address**: 0.0.0.0